mapbender/mapbender-starter/CONTRIBUTING.md

 app/console mapbender:generate:element "Mapbender\DigitizerBundle" MyNewElement vendor/mapbender/digitizer
 ```

 Now there is new files located in [bundle] folder.
+For more information read [full tutorial](http://doc.mapbender3.org/en/book/development/element_generate.html).

 In order to introduce new element to show by add new element, it should be registered in main [bundle] file in "getElements" method,
 located in root folder of the [bundle].